tasticp/Browser-tasks-trial-Est/README.md

 3. Click "Load Temporary Add-on" and select the `manifest.json` file from the `public/` directory.
 4. The extension will be loaded temporarily.
 Open a new tab and test its features.

+### Zen Browser (Firefox-based)
+Zen Browser is built on Firefox, so follow the Firefox steps above to load the temporary add-on.
+Refer to the Zen Browser repository for context and release notes: [Zen Browser (desktop)](https://github.com/zen-browser/desktop).

 ### Notes
 - Any changes to the code require rebuilding (`npm run build`) and reloading the extension in your browser.
 - For production, package the contents of `public/` as a zip and submit to the browser's extension store.
+ - Bun users can run `bun run build` as an alternative to npm.

 ## Can I connect a custom domain to my Lovable project?